 - photo images of you (for example, photographs of any movement at a location)

-- your vehicle details (for example, vehicle licence plate number and vehicle type)
+- your vehicle details (for example, vehicle licence plate number, including ANPR (if ANPR is in use this will be identified on the notices at site) and vehicle type)

 - your conversations (for example, audio recordings of verbal conversations)

 - assist with the prevention and detection of crime and protect property

 - increase the security and welfare of employees when there are concerns around their safety

 - assist in the prevention and reduction of public disorder and anti-social behaviour

 - provide data intelligence for third party insurance claims, incidents and accidents